Poornima-J/Acoustic/README.md

 3. [Poornima J](https://github.com/Poornima-J)

 ## Team Id
-Our TeamID: BFH/recxwXAZaQIWv0B3n/2021
+BFH/recxwXAZaQIWv0B3n/2021

 ## Link to product walkthrough
 [link to video]

 ## How it Works
 1. Once you run the project, the first thing that you will see on your web browser is a Sign in Page, which has 2 options.
-    a.
-If you are a new user,that is you don't have an account in this web app then you can create a new one by clicking on Register option and filling out username, email and a password.
+   - If you are a new user,that is you don't have an account in this web app then you can create a new one by clicking on Register option and filling out username, email and a password.
-    b.
-If you already have an account then, just use your login credentials and if you select Remember me option then the next time you login, you can automatically sign in.
+   - If you already have an account then, just use your login credentials and if you select Remember me option then the next time you login, you can automatically sign in.
 2. Next comes the home page , where you are welcomed by a welcome note which details on what does this web app really do and on which page is this functionality executed.
 3. There a My profile page which lists the details that you gave while creating an account
 4. Then comes Convertor page which has the browse option to upload an audio file in mp3 format and the convert option enables you to convert the audio that you just entered into a video which contains a pretty good visualisation of audio.